hotkeymuc/ProdikeysDM_Adaptor/README.md

 * Now physically connect the ProdikeysDM keyboard to the Arduino: PS2-VCC to +5V, PS2-GND to GND, PS2-CLK to D3, PS2-DATA to D4.
 (Refer to "PS2Keyboard" examples on the web)
 * You are now ready to plug the Arduino into a computer and it should show up as "Prodikeys DM multifunction keyboard", having a HID-Keyboard, and a MIDI-capable audio device.
 * Have fun jamming along!
+* Hint: Use Shift+Octave for semitone tuning, Ctrl+Octave to change patches

 ## Known issues
-* Some notes on the MIDI keyboard do not produce any MIDI data.
-This seems to be a well-known issue with these keyboards.
-It may be due to missing configuration data that needs to be sent to the keyboard on power up.
-* Not all keys on the typing keyboard have been implemented.
-Currently only alpha numericals work.
+* Not all standard typing keys have been correctly implemented.
+Shift+Cursor does not work, for example.
-* Status LEDs are currently wrong and can't be toggled
+* Status LEDs and NumLock can't be toggled at the moment